saramabrouk/saramabrouk/README.md

 ---

 ### 🛠️ Projects

+- 🎙️ Episode Scheduler (Java)
+  → Developed a scheduling application to manage podcast episodes and timing

+- 🌐 Personal Website
+  → Designed and built an offline website using HTML, CSS, and JavaScript

-- 🌱 Smart Farming Database Management System
+- 🌱 Smart Farming Database Management System (In Progress)
-  → Designed ERD and built SQL database, currently developing a Python GUI
+  → Designed ERD and implemented SQL database, currently developing a Python GUI

 ---